-Involuntary Termination for Other than Cause Involuntary Termination within Six Months Following a Change in Control Name Severance Bonus Health/Life Insurance Benefits Vacation Payout 1 celeration of Restricted ock/Option Awards Total Severance Health Benefits Acceleration of Stock Options (1) Total Charles Bland (2) \$ \$ - \$ \$ - \$ 517,313(1) \$517,313 \$ \$ - \$ \$ Joseph Thomas, Jr. (3) 420,000 89,460 16,688 32,610 309,997 868,755 - - Conrad Gagnon (4) 202,500 14,310 - - 216,810 - - - - John Ocampo - - - - - - - - Michael Murphy (4) 150,000 5,941 - - 155,941 - - - - Robert Donahue (4)(5) 175,000 - 9,105 184,105 350,000 18,209 224,218 592,427
+Involuntary Termination for Other than Cause Involuntary Termination within Six Months Following a Change in Control Name Severance Bonus Health/Life Insurance Benefits Acceleration of Restricted Vacation Stock/Option Payout Awards Total Severance Health Benefits Acceleration of Stock Options (1) Total I Charles Bland (2) \$ - \$ - \$ - \$ - \$ 517,313(1) \$517,313 \$ \$ - \$ \$ - Joseph Thomas, Jr. (3) 420,000 89,460 16,688 32,610 309,997 868,755 Conrad Gagnon (4) 202,500 14,310 216,810 - John Ocampo - Michael Murphy (4) 150,000 5,941 155,941 = Robert Donahue (4)(5) 175,000 9,105 184,105 350 0,000 18,209 2 24,218 592,4 127

-(1) Amounts based on the fair market value of our common stock of \$3.88 per share, which was the fair market value of our common stock as determined by our board of directors as of September 30, 2011.
+(1) Amounts based on the fair market value of our common stock of \$15.52 per share, which was the fair market value of our common stock as determined by our board of directors as of September 30, 2011.
 The valuation assumptions used in determining the fair market value of our common stock are described in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates-Share-based compensation."

-- (2) Pursuant to Mr. Bland's employment agreement, upon termination for other than cause prior to February 1, 2012, Mr. Bland will receive acceleration of his restricted award of 16,666 shares per month for each month or partial month that Mr. Bland remains continuously employed with us between February 1, 2011 and the date his employment is terminated. - (3) Mr. Thomas retired as our Chief Executive Officer effective February 7, 2011.
+- (2) Pursuant to Mr. Bland's employment agreement, upon termination for other than cause prior to February 1, 2012, Mr. Bland will receive acceleration of his restricted award of 4,167 shares per month for each month or partial month that Mr. Bland remains continuously employed with us between February 1, 2011 and the date his employment is terminated. - (3) Mr. Thomas retired as our Chief Executive Officer effective February 7, 2011.
 The amounts in the table for Mr. Thomas represent amounts earned under the separation agreement we entered into with Mr. Thomas in connection with his retirement.
-The amount included for Mr. Thomas's accelerated vesting of stock options is calculated based on the difference between the exercise price of the options and the fair market value of our common stock of \$2.02 per share, which at the time of Mr. Thomas's retirement was the most recent fair market value of our common stock as determined by our board of directors. - (4) Pursuant to the employment agreements for Messrs.
+The amount included for Mr. Thomas's accelerated vesting of stock options is calculated based on the difference between the exercise price of the options and the fair market value of our common stock of \$8.08 per share, which at the time of Mr. Thomas's retirement was the most recent fair market value of our common stock as determined by our board of directors. - (4) Pursuant to the employment agreements for Messrs.
 Gagnon, Murphy and Donahue, the payments due to such named executive officer upon an involuntary termination for other than cause would also be due upon such named executive officers' resignation for "good reason" (as defined in each respective named executive officer's employment agreement). - (5) Mr. Donahue resigned from his position as Chief Operating Officer effective December 5, 2011.
 He remains employed with us and is on a paid leave of absence.
-In connection with Mr. Donahue's resignation, we amended Mr. Donahue's employment agreement to provide that, if he does not return to active duty with us following his leave of absence and his employment with us is terminated, we will enter into a separation agreement pursuant to which he will be entitled to receive: (i) any accrued and unpaid salary, expense reimbursement and accrued and unused vacation amounts through the termination date; (ii) \$195,000 in cash severance payments; (iii) up to \$40,000 in medical and related expense reimbursements; and (iv) vesting of 100,000 unvested stock options on the first anniversary of his termination date provided he complies with post-employment restrictive covenants described in the agreement.
+In connection with Mr. Donahue's resignation, we amended Mr. Donahue's employment agreement to provide that, if he does not return to active duty with us following his leave of absence and his employment with us is terminated, we will enter into a separation agreement pursuant to which he will be entitled to receive: (i) any accrued and unpaid salary, expense reimbursement and accrued and unused vacation amounts through the termination date; (ii) \$195,000 in cash severance payments; (iii) up to \$40,000 in medical and related expense reimbursements; and (iv) vesting of 25,000 unvested stock options on the first anniversary of his termination date provided he complies with post-employment restrictive covenants described in the agreement.